moarwick/react-super-styled/README.md

 * Semantic component and prop naming
 * Handy boolean props for common styling rules
-* Media breakpoint props for styles, grid, and display (show/hide)
+* Media breakpoint support for styles, grid, and display (show/hide)
-* Flexbox and flex-based 12-column grid
+* Flexbox and flex-based grid (arbitrary columns)
 * Spacing "shorthands" for margin, padding
 * Customizable theme, breakpoints

 Caveats:
-1) Not a full-fledged "styling library" (but makes for a great "base" :)
+1) Not a full-fledged "styling library", makes for a great "base"!
-2) Dynamic prop parsing adds some overhead (but plenty fast for most apps :)
+2) Dynamic prop parsing adds some "overhead"

+> Some Breaking "improvements" in v0.5.0, but well worth it :)

 ### Installation
 ```